Finitely annihilated groups: Generalisation: n-Finitely Annihilated

-It turns out we can generalise the definition of being F-A in a similar way to the definition of fully residually free groups from residually free groups (see \cite{Baum}).
-Almost all of our results for F-A groups carry over to our new definition in some way.
+We can generalise the definition of being F-A in a similar way to the definition of fully residually free groups from residually free groups (see \cite{Baum}).
+Almost all of our results for F-A groups carry over to our new definition in a natural way.

 \begin{defn}[c.f.~definition \ref{first defn}] Let $G$ be a group, and $n>0$.
 A collection of $n$ elements $g_{1}, \ldots, g_{n} \in G$ is said to be \textit{finitely annihilated} if there is a non-trivial finite group $H$ and a surjective homomorphism $\phi: G \twoheadrightarrow H$ such that $\phi(g_{i})=e$ for all $i=1, \ldots, n$.
 We say a non-trivial group $G$ is \textit{$n$-finitely annihilated} ($n$-F-A) if every collection of $n$ elements in $G$ is finitely annihilated.
 From hereon, we insist that the trivial group is not $n$-F-A for any $n$. \end{defn}